My Husband’s First Furniture Makeover

 And then my wife took the plastic off the top to get a good look at the whole thing.

 I was trying to roll it on thin so there wasn’t much texture left behind, but then Natalie noticed that the wood grain wasn’t filled in after 2 coats.
+So, I rolled on more to try to fill in the deep grain.
+Learn more about how to hide wood grain when painting in this post.

-Sanding Dresser For A Smooth Finish
+Sanding Texture For A Smooth Finish

 Since I had to put paint in the sprayer again, I figured that I might as well try to get an even smoother finish on the body of the dresser than before.
+Then, I vacuumed and used a tack cloth to get the surface all clean again.

-Spraying The Top And The Rest Of The Dresser
+Painting The Top And Entire Dresser

-The sprayer started to spray less and less paint again as I was getting close to the end.
-So the top and the drawers still didn’t have a really nice-looking finish.
+The HVLP gun started to apply less and less coating again as I was getting close to the end.
+So the top and the drawers still didn’t have a really nice looking finish.
+So, I messed around with the sprayer’s tip again until I got it to work.

 Staining Wood Drawers